 - analysing your records of workplace incidents, near misses and worker complaints

-- reviewing any information and advice about hazards and risks relevant to your particular industry or the type of work that you do (eg information provided by industry associations, manufacturers or suppliers).
+- reviewing any information and advice about hazards and risks relevant to your particular industry or the type of work that you do, such as information provided by industry associations, manufacturers or suppliers.

 Remember to think about long-term hazards, such as high noise levels or prolonged exposure to a harmful substance, as well as immediate safety hazards.

-Refer to pages 7-8 of the How to manage work health and safety risks - Code of Practice for more information on how to identify hazards.
+Refer to pages 7-8 of the How to manage work health and safety risks - Code of Practice for more information.

 You should do a risk assessment when: